 For this reason I left you in Crete, that you would set in order what remains and appoint elders in every city as I directed you,Titus 1:5(NASB)

-Titus was chosen by Paul and assigned oversight of the churches in Crete.
-Paul directed Titus to guard the flock and expose false teaching, through the establishment of a doctrinally-sound leadership of elders, throughout the island of Crete.
+Titus was chosen, by Paul, and assigned oversight of the church congregations in Crete.
+Paul directed Titus to guard the flock and expose false teaching, through the establishment of a doctrinally sound leadership of elders throughout the island of Crete.

-Heavenly Father, thank You that I am a member of the body of Christ, and that we are all one in Him.
-Thank You for the joy of Christian fellowship and the opportunities we have of meeting together in our local gatherings.
-Raise up leaders like Titus, who stand firm on the authority of Scripture, and carry out their responsibilities by speaking the truth in love.
-Raise up elders who are able to identify and address incorrect teachings and are willing to deal with issues that compromised the truth of the gospel of God.
-Keep each one of us low at the cross and broken before You – this I ask in Jesus name, AMEN.
+Heavenly Father, thank You that I am a member of the Body of Christ and that we are all one in Him.
+Thank You for the joy of Christian fellowship and the opportunities we all have of meeting together in our local gatherings.
+Raise up leaders like Titus who stand firm on the authority of Scripture and carry out their responsibilities by speaking the truth in love.
+Raise up elders who are able to identify and address incorrect teachings and are willing to deal with issues that compromise the truth of the gospel of God.
+Keep each one of us low at the Cross and broken before You.
+This I ask in Jesus' name, AMEN.